-I am a BACP registered Counsellor working in South Wales.
+I am a BACP registered Counsellor and supervisor working in South Wales.

 I have experience across a range of issues, including anxiety disorders and depression, trauma and abuse, grief, relationship and marital difficulties, some eating disorders and long term low self-esteem.